patternfly/patternfly-react/CONTRIBUTING.md

 Currently the following generators are provided

-* PatternFly 4 Component
+- PatternFly 4 Component
+- PatternFly 3 Component
-* Package
+- Package

 ## Guidelines and Requirements